angel-example/microservices/my_api_auth/README.md

 to a single JSON file.

 ## Registering a Client
-To register a new OAuth2 client, use `bin/register.dart`.
+To register a new client, use `bin/register.dart`.
+This will provide you with a client ID and client secret.

+The client secret is hashed immediately, and the plaintext version is **never** stored in the database, so be sure to save it!

 ## Running the Server
 It's simple: just call `ANGEL_ENV=production dart bin/server.dart`.